AdamKyle/flare/resources/info/rules/section-1.md

 Never forget your security questions answers.

+These cannot be reset by **The Creator**.
+How ever you can click on settings in the drop down bar to enter new questions and answers.
+This assumes you have access to your account.

+*Why can't you reset our security questions*

+There is no way to verify it's you.
+We could reset them, but what if your email has been hacked.
+No sense in that.
+Now your character is compromised.

+For your own safetey and security, we **will not** reset these for you.

 ## Character Creation Rules:

 Names containing racial slurs or offensive terms will be forced to change their name.
 Any attempt to get around this is a bannable offense